Inventory Liquidation & Overstock: What Do These Terms Mean and How Can They Save Homeowners Money?

 Is Liquidated or Closeout HVAC Equipment the Same as Used or Damaged Equipment?

-Liquidation inventory, otherwise known as surplus HVAC stock, is typically brand-new.
-The same goes for certain HVAC clearance items.
-For example, at Surplus City, we stock HVAC equipment that’s never been installed.
-That’s very different from looking at a used air conditioner or secondhand HVAC system.
-We still offer scratch and dent HVAC units at reduced rates, but the vast majority of our inventory was purchased as surplus stock, so you can feel good knowing that when it’s hooked up, it will be running for the very first time.
+No — and this is the most important thing to understand.
+Liquidation inventory, otherwise known as surplus HVAC stock, is typically brand-new, as are most HVAC clearance items.
+At Surplus City, we stock equipment that's never been installed — very different from a used air conditioner or secondhand HVAC system.
+We do offer scratch-and-dent HVAC units at reduced rates, but the vast majority of our inventory was purchased as surplus stock, so when it's hooked up, it's running for the very first time.

 Why Do Manufacturers and Distributors End Up With Excess Inventory?